jamilsolutions/sales/README.md

 ### Sales repository

-Sales API project consists a couple of the endpoints to manager customers and address like GET /customers, and GET /address and for a technical evaluation using Java Technology with Spring Boot, RESTFUL, build in Maven archetype and persistence with H2 in-memory database.
+Sales API project consists a couple of the endpoints to manager customers and address like GET /customers, and GET /address and for a technical evaluation using Java Technology with Spring Boot, RESTFUL, build in Maven archetype and persistence with MariaDB database.

 ## Requirements